 Imagine the joy of finding housing after months or perhaps years of searching.
 Now imagine having that apartment with nothing to fill it.
 Where will you sleep?
 How will you cook?
 And even if you can cook, what will you eat on?
 For individuals moving out of homelessness, these are real concerns.

 We are thrilled that thanks to Bob’s Discount Furniture and other generous partners, new residents for the twenty-six units designated for those leaving homelessness behind will be moving into apartments with the necessities to live a safe and comfortable life.

 This week Bob’s Discount Furniture trucks rolled down Boylston Street and unpacked an array of items for twenty-six units at The Union.
-The Bob’s Furniture drivers spent three days delivering beds, mattresses, bureaus, tables, nightstands and lamps into the units.
-The furniture was carefully selected by the designers at Bob’s to suite each apartment specifically.
+The Bob’s Discount Furniture drivers spent three days delivering beds, mattresses, bureaus, tables, nightstands and lamps into the units.
+The furniture was carefully selected by the designers at Bob’s to suit each apartment specifically.
 There are no cookie-cutter apartments.
 Sofas and tables were selected based on the shape of each apartment, and each unit is unique.
 It’s truly an amazing donation

 Additional donors and partners worked to assemble a variety of baskets of kitchen, bathroom, bedroom, and laundry essentials.